Pressure on NHS Services

 It is essential that people receive consistent information from NHS 111 and NHS Choices that pharmacy is the first port of call for minor ailments.
 Frontline healthcare professionals and local services should reinforce the message that people should self care before visiting a healthcare professional and seek the advice of a pharmacist if they are unsure.

 If people are supported and advised to self care by healthcare professionals they will repeat this behaviour the next time they experience those symptoms.

 PAGB is delighted to be a partner in the Department of Health, NHS England and Public Health England national campaigns ‘Stay Well This Winter’ and ‘Stay Well Pharmacy’.
 The campaigns provides consistency over the messages people receive about managing self-treatable conditions.
-We believe that this approach, of ensuring one national message which can be consistently delivered and readily understood by people, is the most effective way to increase awareness of self care and empower people to self manage their minor ailments effectively.
+We believe that this approach, of ensuring one national message which can be consistently delivered and readily understood by people, is the most effective way to increase awareness of self care and empower people to self-treat their minor ailments effectively.
 However, with the expansion of digital healthcare, there is a need for effective signposting to trusted self care information such as nhs.uk and the Self Care Forum.

 Longer term, Public Health England and the Department for Education should ensure that education about self care and healthy lifestyles is a key part of the national curriculum, in order to drive a long-term change in health behaviour.
 Poor health literacy, combined with low awareness of self care, means that individuals are more likely to seek advice from a healthcare professional for minor ailments than self treat.
 The focus must be on ensuring that children receive the basic information and tools to self care effectively throughout their lives.